ghilesZ/Testify/README.md

 ```

 ### *Such that* annotation
-For record types, we use the fact that filed are already named in the
+For record types, we use the fact that fields are already named in the
 type definition to provide the convenient writing:

 ```OCaml